HomeTrue North Blog

 18. Self-guided Walking Tours

 A self-guided walking tour (2) in one of Calgary’s parks is the perfect way to spend a day.
 You can explore grasslands, wetlands, creeks and riverbanks.
-Popular walks include Bowmont Natural Environment Park, Griffith Woods Park, and 12 Mile Coolee.
+Popular walks include Bowmont Natural Environment Park, Griffith Woods Park, and 12 Mile Coulee.

 19. City of Calgary Wading Pools, Spray Parks, and Outdoor Pools